JuliaLang/julia/doc/src/manual/multi-threading.md

 1
 ```

-The number of threads Julia starts up with is controlled either by using the
+The number of execution threads is controlled either by using the
 `-t`/`--threads` command line argument or by using the
 [`JULIA_NUM_THREADS`](@ref JULIA_NUM_THREADS) environment variable.
 When both are
 specified, then `-t`/`--threads` takes precedence.